-Block 16 is irregularly shaped and will be framed with publicly-accessible space on all frontages, with a mews proposed along the eastern boundary, and "The Zipper" proposed along the southern.
+Block 16 is irregularly shaped and will be framed with publicly-accessible space on all frontages, with a mews proposed along the eastern boundary, and the Greenway proposed along the southern edge.
 The proposed form of the base building and tower element creates a varying pedestrian experience along the different frontages, while creating space at the ground plane for pedestrian activity and casual social interaction.
+In response to comments on the proposed design from members of the public and the Design Review Panel, the Proposed Development as revised provides for non-residential uses at-grade along the Greenway and shared street which will activate the public realm and support pedestrian activity.

-In terms of built form, the Subject Site's prominent location along the Lake Ontario waterfront creates an impetus for a beacon-like tall building, that solidifies Pier 8's presence on the lakefront and Hamilton's commitment to excellent design.
-A well-designed tall building in a prominent location such as the Subject Site will also serve as a wayfinding element for the broader area, drawing residents and visitors alike to the rejuvenated waterfront.
+In terms of built form, the Subject Site's prominent location along the Lake Ontario waterfront creates an impetus for a beacon-like tall building, that solidifies Pier 8's presence on the lakefront and Hamilton's commitment to excellent design and sustainability.
+A well-designed tall building in a prominent location such as the Subject Site will serve as a directional element for the broader area, drawing residents and visitors alike to the rejuvenated waterfront.